ryskit/amazon-cognito-identity-management-workshop/docs/01-user-auth.md

-# Module 1 <small>User signup and authentication</small>
+# Module 1 <small>User sign-up and sign-in</small>

 **Time**: 45 minutes

 In this module, you will create an Amazon Cognito User Pool and Identity Pool for the Wild Rydes application.
 The Cognito User Pool will store user profile information and provide sign-up and sign-in capabilities, with the Cognito Identity Pool providing the ability to assume an Identity and Access Management (IAM) role from within the application.

 Since Wild Rydes is a ride sharing application, a key requirement is that all users must sign-up and sign-in before they're allowed to request a ride.
 You will configure the application to integrate with <a href="https://aws.amazon.com/cognito/" target="_blank">Amazon Cognito</a> for these purposes via the <a href="https://aws-amplify.github.io/" target="_blank">AWS Amplify</a> JavaScript library.